zachrsnyder/summary-extension/README.md

   * "permissions": gave myself access to the current tab of the window of chrome as well as access to the clipboard (copy and paste).
   * "default_popup": the html file that contains the content of the popup window. (which has my index.js linked inside).
   * "content_scripts": I have one bundled content script that is to be applied to all urls (although its use is only for some urls).
-  * "background"/"service_worker": this bundled script has essentially no content but it starts upon upon opening of the window and has access to no DOMs.
+  * "background"/"service_worker": this bundled script has essentially no content but it starts upon opening of the window and has access to no DOMs.

 #### package.json